Santa Cruz, Tenerife

 Up to £300 (under 25s)

-Our crews come from a wide range of backgrounds and have varying levels of experience, but they all have one thing in common – the motivation to step outside of their comfort zones and sail our iconic Challenger yachts offshore.
+Our crews come from a wide range of backgrounds and have varying levels of experience, but they all have one thing in common – the motivation to step outside of their comfort zones and sail our iconic yachts to exciting destinations.

 Our Challengers are 72ft ocean-going steel yachts, constructed to withstand the Southern Ocean.
 Launched in 2000, they raced round the world in two editions of the BT Global Challenge, the route taking them against prevailing winds and currents, through some of the most challenging sailing conditions on the planet.

 This means that our Challengers are the perfect vessel for this type of voyage and will make it an exhilarating and memorable experience!